sureshbabudj/flickr-gallery/README.md

 ## Project Status

 This project is currently in development.
-Users can filter see bmost interesting photos.
-Functionality to show other filters and masonry kind of rendering is in progress.
+Users can see themost interesting photos.
+Functionality to show other photo filters and masonry kind of rendering is in progress.

 ## Installation and Setup Instructions